Building

 To Start a New Application

-5. Complete Project Name, e.g. Harris kitchen renovation, click next
+- Complete Project Name, e.g. Harris kitchen renovation, click Next

-• If the address is not in our system, choose a location on the map – don’t worry if it’s not exact, we can fix it.
+- Provide the Address where the work will be taking place.
+Citywide uses Canada Post addressing.
+If the property has not been assigned an address, choose a location on the map – don’t worry if it’s not exact, we can fix it.

-8. Choose an application type from the drop down, click next.
+- Choose an application type from the drop down, click next.
+You may need to scroll down to find the relevant type.

 Congratulations, your application is submitted.
 We will contact you in the near future.